bstreete/bstreete.github.io/README.md

 3. Preheat oven to 375°.
 Combine flour, brown sugar, and cinnamon.
 Sprinkle berries and flour evenly over bread.
 Bake about 40 minutes or until golden brown.
 4. Top with fresh syrup or berries.
 </pre>

+### Generating the Website
+At this point, you should have a new recipe that needs to be analyzed by Hugo.
+Run the following command to test locally.
+If you are developing on another server, the --baseURL option is necessary for links to work.
+If you are developing locally, that option can be omitted.
+<pre> hugo server --bind=0.0.0.0 --baseURL=http://<ip_address>:1313</pre>

+This will start a webserver at the specified address/port.
+Hugo will be monitoring for file changes, so if you identify an issue in the generated output, merely saving the original file will regenerate the website (barring exceptions).
+The webpage should automatically refresh once Hugo finishes.
+This server runs out of RAM, and does not update the HTML on disk.

+### Committing Changes
+Once your satisfied with the output in the dev environment, you need to generate all of the files.
+Issue the following command:
+<pre>hugo</pre>

+This will rerender all of the files in the project.
+The output files will end up in the <project root>/public directory.
+You need to commit all of the updated files (`git add public/*`) as well as the new or modified source files.
+Once these files are pushed to GitHub, the new files should appear at the main URL within a few minutes.

+When viewing the repo in GitHub, you can check the deployment status in the Environment screen.
+It will report which commit has been pushed into the GitHub Pages server.